sftcd/openssl/esnistuff/design.md

 			To generate keys, set -H/-c as required:
 			    ./testserver.sh -K

+The ``-K`` argument generates RSA key pairs for ``example.com'' ``foo.example.com`` which are the defaults for COVER and HIDDEN respectively.
+With other inputs the script causes ``s_server`` to load those.
+Note that these are keys for the TLS server and are not ESNI public keys (generate those with ``mk_esnikeys``).

+#### Localhost testing

+I have a directory (``esnistuff/esnkkeydir``) that has some ESNI public/private pairs, and also have the default ESNI public/private pair in ``esnistuff``, so then usually testi on localhost as follows:

+			$ ./testserver.sh -p 4000 -D ./esnikeydir -vd
+			...lots of output...

+And in a 2nd window we fire up a client as follows:

+			$ ./testclient.sh -p 4000 -s localhost -H foo.example.com -P ./esnikeydir/e3.pub -c NONE -vd
+			...lots of output..

 #### ``s_server`` modifications

 I added new command line arguments as follows: